RunninglVlan/unrealcourse/P04-BuildingEscape/README.md

   - If you select a material and place a Geometry in the scene, it will have that material
   - BSPs interact with each other, there are 2 types of brushes. _Additive_ is like solid, filled-in space. _Subtractive_ is a hollow, carved-out space.
 You can place additive hollow box and combine it with subtractive boxes to create doors and windows.
   - _Order_ is important and can be changed (To First, To Last)
-  - BSPs can also be converted to Static Meshes
+  - BSPs can also be converted to Static Meshes (SM can also be created from several currently selected BSPs)
   - BSP can be changed in _Brush Editing_ by selecting and moving its specific faces, edges or vertices
 - Asset refactoring is difficult in Unreal
   - Renaming asset creates a [redirector](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/Redirectors/) with the old name (for other assets that still reference it).